Film / The Legend of Frenchie King

 (French title: Les Petroleuses

-) is a 1971 Spaghetti Western
+) is a 1971 Euro-Western starring Brigitte Bardot

-and Claudia Cardinale.
+and Claudia Cardinale

 Provides examples of:

-- Absolute Cleavage: Marie.
+- Absolute Cleavage: Every outfit Maria wears ever.

 - Added Alliterative Appeal: Haha!
 It's a movie starring BB and CC!

-- An Ass Kicking Christmas: Takes place during Christmas-time (the film itself was also released originally in the Christmas season, as out-of-place as it seems).
+- An Ass-Kicking Christmas: Takes place during Christmas-time (the film itself was also released originally in the Christmas season, as out-of-place as it seems).

 - Apathetic Citizens: The population of Bougival Junction is terrified of the Sarrazins but literally does nothing to get them arrested and even treats them as average citizens on their off days.

-- Back-to-Back Badasses: Most posters.
+- Back-to-Back Badasses: Louise and Maria in most posters.

 - Bifauxnen: Louise and her sisters are called men in all wanted posters and are described as men by their victims.
-Same thing for Marie, when she joins them and becomes known as The Man in White.
+Same thing for Maria, when she joins them and becomes known as The Man in White.

-- Bifauxnen and Lad-ette: Louise and Marie.
+- Bifauxnen and Lad-ette: Louise and Maria.